How to Keep Your Skin Beautiful

 Run Away From Aging Skin

 Exercise benefits every part of your body -- including your largest organ, the skin.
-Working out improves circulation, flushing toxins from your skin.
-Better blood flow also brings more oxygen and nutrients and may help your skin produce collagen, which staves off wrinkles.
-Don't fret about sweat -- exercise may actually help unclog pores.
+Working out improves circulation, helping nourish the skin.
+Better blood flow brings more oxygen and nutrients and may help your skin produce collagen, which staves off wrinkles.
+Don't fret about sweat -- exercise will not clog your pores.
 Wash your face right after a workout and avoid tight headbands, which can trap sweat and irritate skin.

 Get Your Beauty Rest

 Burn the candle at both ends for a few nights, and you may see it reflected in your face: Dark circles under the eyes, pale skin, and puffy eyes.
 Getting 7-8 hours a night will keep your body and skin in top shape.
 It matters how you sleep, too -- rest your face on the pillow in the same position for years, and you'll get wrinkles where the skin is pressed against the pillow.
+Sleeping on your stomach will worsen bags under your eyes.
 Solution?
 Sleep on your back.

 How Pregnancy Changes Your Skin

 Stretch marks -- 90% of pregnant women get them.
-They should fade after delivery.
-Moisturizers can improve the appearance of stretch marks.
-Prescription vitamin A creams or laser therapy can help, too.
+They may fade after delivery.
+Moisturizers can slightly improve the appearance of stretch marks.
+Prescription vitamin A creams or laser therapy may help too, but they should not be used while you are pregnant.
 Acne is another common skin problem, caused by the extra hormones in your body.
 Your best bet for avoiding breakouts is to wash your face twice a day and use an oil-free moisturizer.
 Ask your doctor before using any acne products.

-Some women develop dark patches -- melasma - on their faces when they're pregnant or taking birth control pills.
+Some women develop dark patches -- melasma -- on their faces when they're pregnant or taking birth control pills.
 An increase in melanin, the substance that gives skin its color, is responsible for these dark patches.
 Melasma usually fades after delivery or when you stop taking the pill.
 Prevent pigment changes by wearing sunscreen at all times and avoiding the sun.
-Melasma can also be treated with chemical peels or topical prescriptions of hydroquinone, retinoids, azeleic acid, kojic acid, or hydroxyacids that lighten the patches.
+Melasma can also be treated with chemical peels or topical prescriptions of hydroquinone, retinoids, azelaic acid, niacinamide,kojic acid, or hydroxy acids that lighten the patches.
 But strict avoidance of sunlight is required.

 Keep Harmful Rays Off Skin

 Whether or not you were a sun worshipper, chances are your skin has sun damage.
 About 90% of all skin damage is due to the sun.
 As your time in the sun goes up, so does your risk of skin cancer.
 Protect skin by always wearing broad-spectrum sunblock.
 Look for products that contain zinc oxide, titanium dioxide, or avobenzone.
+Sunscreens with an SPF of 30 or higher are best.
 Wear wide-brimmed hats and long sleeves, and avoid the sun between 10 a.m. and 2 p.m., when rays are strongest.

 How to Care for Aging Skin